Labor Market Distributions Spider Chart

-Note: Except for the two wage/compensation indicators, all variables in the spider chart are converted to three-month trailing averages prior to calculation of percentiles.
-Three-month averages are used to smooth out some of the monthly volatility.
+Note: Effective with the May 8, 2020, update, we have ceased using three-month averages to smooth out the data so as not understate the impact of COVID-19 on the labor market.
 Percentiles of the 12-month growth rates of both the Employment Cost Index and average hourly earnings are used for the spider chart.

 Payroll employment (CES)

 The monthly change in the level of employment reported in the payroll survey less the monthly change in federal government Decennial Census temporary and intermittent workers.